Kadam-Kshitij/LearnCpp/Readme.md

 lvalue reference - Reference to an lvalue.<br>
 lvalue reference needs to be initialized.<br>
 Reference ones initialized cannot refer to another expression<br>
-What will happen when address of reference is added.<br>
+What will happen when address of reference is added ???<br>
+Lvalue references can only bind to modifiable lvalues. const lvalue reference can bind to modifiable lvalue, non modifiable lvalue and rvalues.<br>
+bind a temporary object to a const lvalue reference increases the lifespan of temporary object to match lefespan of the refernce.<br>
+Lvalue references to const can even bind to values of a different type, so long as those values can be implicitly converted to the reference type.
+Binds to temporary object.<br>

 ```cpp
     int& ref;			// CTE